microsoft/pai/README_DRAFT.md

 - [StackOverflow:](./docs/stackoverflow.md) If you have questions about OpenPAI, please submit question at Stackoverflow under tag: openpai
 - [Report an issues:](https://github.com/Microsoft/pai/wiki/Issue-tracking) If you have issues/ bugs/ new features, please submit it at Github
 ## Contributing
+One key purpose of PAI is to support the highly diversified requirements from academia and industry.
+PAI is completely open: it is under the MIT license.
+This makes PAI particularly attractive to evaluate various research ideas, which include but not limited to the [components](./docs/research_education.md).

+PAI operates in an open model.
+It is initially designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Search Technology Center (STC)](https://www.microsoft.com/en-us/ard/company/introduction.aspx) platform team.
+We are glad to have [Peking University](http://eecs.pku.edu.cn/EN/), [Xi'an Jiaotong University](http://www.aiar.xjtu.edu.cn/), [Zhejiang University](http://www.cesc.zju.edu.cn/index_e.htm), and [University of Science and Technology of China](http://eeis.ustc.edu.cn/) join us to develop the platform jointly.
+Contributions from academia and industry are all highly welcome.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.